-Have a look at our Forte Fellows from the Class of 2017 and Forte Fellows from the Class of 2018.
+Have a look at our Forte Fellows across the years:

 After earning their degree, Rotman’s female graduates are encouraged to maintain and grow their network through events and speaker series, many of which feature Rotman faculty, and address the particular challenges faced by women in the workforce.
 These include the TD and Rotman Women at Work Symposium, open to any Canadian female with ten years or more work experience, and the many events run by the Women in Management Association over the course of the year.

 Initiative for Women in Business WIMA Forte Foundation

 Time are changing for professionals who identify as lesbian, bisexual, gay or trans.
 The questions is whether they are changing fast enough.
 As many as 50 to 80 per cent of LGBT individuals who are out at business school go back in the closet once they start working, either because they don’t feel comfortable or are worried their careers will be sidelined, especially if they hope to make it to the C-suite.